A hybrid model for the population dynamics of periodical cicadas: All-brood equilibria

-In the symmetric all-brood steady state $\G_t=\G$ is a constant.
-In the large $q$ limit, the difference equation (\ref{eq:allonestep}) becomes a differential equation for the population density $x(\tau)$ of any of the equivalent broods when its age is $i = \tau q$,
+In the symmetric all-brood steady state, for $q \rightarrow \infty$, the total juvenile population density $\G$ (Eqn.\ \ref{eq:G}) does not fluctuate in time, $\G(\tau) \rightarrow \G$ a constant.
+The differential equation for the population density $x(\tau)$ of any of the equivalent broods is